-We live on the same property as my parents and my grandfather.
-Last Christmas in lieu of traditional gifts, we decided to give them once-a-month Sunday suppers, cooked and delivered by none other than yours truly.
+At the time, we lived on the same property as my parents and my grandfather, and in lieu of traditional holiday gifts we decided to give them once-a-month Sunday suppers, cooked and delivered by none other than yours truly.

 January’s meal was vegetarian lasagna rolls and a spinach salad dressed with a simple homemade lemon vinaigrette.

-February’s meal was a hearty chicken and pinto bean soup paired with an artisan loaf of warm, crusty bread.
+February’s meal was a hearty chicken and pinto bean soup made in the slow cooker, paired with an artisan loaf of warm, crusty bread.

-Perfect warm-you-up food for a day where the temperature (not counting wind chill) never made it above 12°F. Brrrr….
+Perfect warm-you-up food for a day where the temperature (not counting wind chill) never made it above twelve degrees.
+Brrrr….

 The starch from the pinto beans turned the homemade chicken stock into a creamy broth that paired perfectly with the fresh spinach and bites of tender onion.